1. The First Anglo-Burmese War began in __________.

 Explanation: King Thibaw of Mandalay was deposed in 1885 by the British.

-13. The Treaty of Yandabo was signed in:
+13. The Treaty of Yandabo was signed in__________.

 A) 1824